mamoore1440/personal-site/src/content/finished-parts/Logic.md

 # Part 2: A Utopian World
 ## Assumptions:
 * Humans
-  * People prioritize Humanity and specifically Humanities happiness
+  * People prioritize Humanity and specifically maximizing Humanities Utility
     * Humans are always magnanimous: Demands are always made with the assumption of working towards a greater goal
   * This decision making process is for Utility in the present and Utility in the future
 * The S&D Field
   * Economic efficiency and average Utility gained per moment is strongly positively correlated
+* The Model In General
+  * A higher TFP allows for S&D Connections with a higher magnitude

 ## Proofs:
 ### Humans